sanic-org/sanic/docs/sanic/testing.md

 ### Deprecated: `sanic_endpoint_test`

 Prior to version 0.3.2, testing was provided through the `sanic_endpoint_test` method.
-This method will be deprecated in version 1.0; please use the `test_client` instead.
+This method will be deprecated in the next major version after 0.4.0; please use the `test_client` instead.

 ```
 from sanic.utils import sanic_endpoint_test